mateofiorotto/minecraft_website/README.md

 3. Check .env.example

-Create and set your environment variables correctly (.env)
+Create and set your environment variables correctly (.env, mail + db)

 4. Enter to the project folder (with the CLI) and run: <br>